 - Research and practicum opportunities at the School of Medicine

-- Access to the Institute for Public Health, including the Center for Community Health Partnerships and Global Health Center
+- Access to the Institute for Public Health, including the Center for Community Health Partnerships and the Global Health Center

 - Established connections with health and service organizations throughout St. Louis, across the country and around the world